Search

 Düsseldorf Chamber of Commerce and Industry

 One of the specific focuses of the Düsseldorf Chamber of Commerce and Industry is on the Ukrainian marketplace.
 The Chamber is an important contact for businesses operating or planning to operate in Ukraine.
-The Düsseldorf Chamber of Commerce and Industry is a cooperation partner of the Special Initiative for Ukraine.
+The Düsseldorf Chamber of Commerce and Industry was a cooperation partner of the Special Initiative for Ukraine.

 Our contact

-Contact person: Karina Gabrielyan
+Contact person: Kristin Hausotter

 E-Mail: ed.zig@gp-evitaitinilaiceps